androw72/setup_instruction_spark_ereader/README.md

 ```

-__Run the ereader example:__
+__Setup the ereader example:__

-Copy -ereader.cpp and EPD.cpp to the core-firmware/src and EPD.h, EReader.h, and picture.h to core-firmware/inc folder.
+Copy ereader.cpp and EPD.cpp to the core-firmware/src and EPD.h, EReader.h, and picture.h to core-firmware/inc folder.

 ```sh